 In fact, the pandemic has demonstrated what a practical, sustainable model online learning is.
 It keeps education accessible during a public health crisis, natural disaster, or other circumstance where students and faculty can’t travel.
 It can serve students across a wider geographic range, bringing in voices from across the country—and beyond.
-Online learning also promotes a better work-life balance.
-In this post, we outline the benefits of online learning and how you can leverage them to foster your personal and professional development.
+The online learning environment also promotes a better work-life balance.
+In this post, we outline the advantages of online learning and how you can leverage them to foster your personal and professional development.

-The format of online learning can help you thrive both personally and academically, helping you meet your goals.
+The format of online courses can help you thrive both personally and academically, helping you meet your goals.

 1. You don’t need to relocate

-With online learning, you don’t need to move to a different city or commute long distances in order to attend the program of your choice.
-You can stay where you are and keep your current job while you work toward enhancing your career with an advanced degree.
-(However, some programs require fieldwork experience, which may necessitate relocation.)
+With online classes, you don’t need to move to a different city or commute long distances in order to attend the program of your choice.
+You can stay where you are and keep your current job while you work toward enhancing your career with an online college or graduate degree (However, some programs require fieldwork experience, which may necessitate relocation.)

 2. It’s easier to achieve optimal school-life balance

-Online learning allows for a much more flexible schedule.
+Whether you’re a full-time or part-time online student, the online learning experience allows for a much more flexible schedule.
 Some elements may be synchronous: You may need to attend live lectures, demonstrations, or discussion sessions.
 But many elements will be asynchronous, meaning that you can complete them at your own pace, learning at the time of day and in the place that works best for you.

-When you’re more in control of your schedule, it’s easier to achieve an optimal school-life balance, and maintain an active social and family life while earning your degree.
+When you’re more in control of your schedule, time management goes more smoothly.
+It’s easier to maintain an active social and family life while earning your college degree or graduate degree.
 It is possible to have it all: education, professional development, and a vibrant personal life.